 Any links in this post to a merchant may contain an affiliate link, which means that if you click on that link and then buy something, I may earn a commission from it.
 However, all opinions in this link are 100% mine and 100% honest.
 If I didn't believe in a particular product, I wouldn't recommend it to you.

-Planning a trip to Disney World and decided to get the Disney Dining Plan?
-That’s great!
-I personally love the dining plan.
+I personally love the Disney Dining Plan.
 We get it on almost every trip.
 My husband enjoys having a nice sit down meal each night at Disney World, while I like that I can prepay for meals and not worry about the price during our vacation.
-Now that you have decided to get it, let me show you how to get the most bang for your buck with the dining plan.
-Here are 15 tips for using the Disney Dining Plan to its fullest potential.
-(If you aren’t sure if the dining plan is worth the money, see whether it is right for you.)
-(Updated March 4, 2020.)

 Tip #1: Use your table service credits for dinner.